geowarin/blog-src/content/post/2016-02-02-jsr310-dates-with-jackson.md

 categories:
 - spring-boot
 date: 2016-02-02T00:00:00Z
-excerpt: The DateTime API in Java 8 is awesome but default Jackson serialization is not.
+description: The DateTime API in Java 8 is awesome but default Jackson serialization is not.
 Let's fix that!
 tags:
 - spring-boot